Skip to main content

 Before you jump the gun and diagnose yourself with treatment-resistant depression, first rule out if this is pseudo-resistance.
 About 60% of people initially classified as having treatment-resistant depression may actually have pseudo-resistance (Berlim & Turecki, 2007).
 The causes of pseudo-resistance are below (Berlim & Turecki, 2007; Souery et al., 2006):

 1. Inadequate dosing of the antidepressants: This may be due to staying at a low dose of the antidepressants because of initial side effects that have subsequently abated.
-Other causes could be drug interactions that are making the antidepressant less effective or an individual having rapid metabolism of the antidepressant.
+Other causes could be drug interactions that make the antidepressant less effective or an individual's rapid metabolism of the antidepressant.

 2. Inadequate duration of the antidepressants: Switching medications too soon and concluding that a given medication is ineffective also contributes to pseudo-resistance.